Housing & Community Safety Manager

 I started at East Cambridgeshire District Council in September 2013 as a volunteer working within the housing team.
 I wanted to gain experience and knowledge in a housing team at a Local Authority, whilst I studied for my level 3 Chartered Institute of Housing qualification.
-In October 2014 I stared my Level 4 qualification and am due to complete this in October.
+I finished my Level 4 Chartered Institute of Housing qualification in October 2015.

 Responsible for completing Income and Expenditure assessments in relation to Rent Deposit Loans for private rented accommodation and in exceptional circumstances removals and storage loans.
 Also assess the affordability of potential future tenancies.